 The downside of inflatable pads is that they can be punctured, baffles can fail, you have to inflate it, and to be sufficiently warm inflatable pads will use insulation or special baffles that bump up the price.
 If you carry an inflatable, you should also bring a patch kit along just in case, and use care where you put the pad.
 For inflation I prefer to not use my breath, not only can this be a little difficult at high altitudes after a long day, but it introduces moisture.
 Many manufacturers offer a pump bag solution – like the Exped Scnhozzel I use, and battery operated pumps are even available.

 The standard of inflatables a couple decades ago, some are still self-inflating, but the self-inflating pad has become rarer in recent times.
 Keeping air pads protected and inside your tent is ideal.
 Many people may also take a smaller foam pad to use as a dedicated sit pad in this situation.
 The texture of sleeping pad surfaces vary, and some inflatable pads can be a bit noisy and some can also have slick surfaces that can migrate around the tent, or have you migrating on top of them at night.
-Some strategic dots of Sil-Net on your (especially if it’s silnylon) tent floor can help mitigate the slipping, and if you combine an inflatable with a foam pad of any type as I often do in colder weather it will mitigate this issue.
+Some strategic dots of Seam Grip SIL on your (especially if it’s silnylon) tent floor can help mitigate the slipping, and if you combine an inflatable with a foam pad of any type as I often do in colder weather it will mitigate this issue.

-For a lightweight insulated inflatable pad, you are probably looking at something in the $100 - $200 range.
-Popular inflatable pads can be found in the Therm-a-Rest NeoAir series that utilize a combination of baffling and aluminized reflective features to provide warmth, the Exped Synmat series that uses microfiber insulation, and many options exist from makers like Big Agnes and Nemo Equipment.
+For an inflatable lightweight insulated sleeping pad, you are probably looking at something in the $100-$200 range.
+Popular inflatable pads can be found in the Therm-a-Rest NeoAir series (view at REI) that utilize a combination of baffling and aluminized reflective features to provide warmth, options from Sea to Summit that use microfiber insulation, and many options of various insulation types exist from makers like Big Agnes and Nemo Equipment.
 The best backpacking sleeping pads will feature a blend of warmth, weight, packed size, and durability.
 If you choose the most extreme of any category, it will likely be at the cost of something else.

-Selecting a backpacking sleeping pad is without a doubt, a huge balance between weight, comfort, price, reliability, and warmth - and while there’s no best sleeping pad and no free lunch, with so many options out there there’s no doubt an option that suits your style can be found.
+Just like sleeping bags, selecting a backpacking sleeping pad is without a doubt, a huge balance between weight, comfort, price, reliability, and warmth – and while there’s no best sleeping pad and no free lunch, with so many options out there there’s no doubt the right sleeping pad that suits your style can be found.
 As a side sleeper who values all the above points fairly equally and has been testing sleeping pads for decades, I like a comfortable 3 season inflatable pad as the main cog in my sleeping pad system, and add in a thin foam pad for just a touch of additional warmth when it's needed and a thicker foam pad for winter conditions.

 For a full selection of lightweight sleeping pads that you can then narrow down by type, price, size, etc. take a look here at REI.com.